reallydontask/reallydontask.github.io/docs/_posts/2024-10-05-configuration-in-code-terraform.markdown

 ## Is this for Me?

-If you have a lot of environments that are subtly different then you could benefit from this approach.
-This could also be really useful if the number of environments is increasing, e.g. you've finally decided that resilience is important or your company is expanding or you have one environment per customer.
+If you manage multiple environments with subtle differences, **Configuration In Code** (CiC) can significantly streamline your workflow.
+It’s particularly useful when:
+- The number of environments is growing (e.g., for resilience or customer-specific setups).
+- Environment-specific configurations are complex and error-prone.

 If on the other hand, your environments mostly differ by SKU then this approach probably makes little sense as your code will probably just need to take in a different SKU right?, right?